alexkumar-nuub/bmi_laravel_Project_Alex_Kumar/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-Created with ❤️ using Laravel by Alex Kumar and Supervised by Kapil Das | Senior developer |NIC Assam
+Created with ❤️ using Laravel by Alex Kumar and Supervised by [ Kapil Das](https://www.linkedin.com/in/kapildas775). | Senior developer |NIC Assam

 BMI Calculator Live Demo | Report an Issue